regex #

 // 1 :[pa]

-In order to simplify the use of the captured groups, it possible to use the utility function: get_group_list.
+In order to simplify the use of the captured groups, it is possible to use the utility function: get_group_list

-This function return a list of groups using this support struct:
+This function returns a list of groups using this support struct:

 pub struct Re_group {